RobvanGastel/removing-pos-vit-bias/README.md

 # removing-pos-vit-bias
-Using Franca's RASA to remove positional bias in SSL pretrained ViTs.
+Using Franca's RASA to remove positional bias in of other SSL pretrained ViTs, since the original codebase is restricted to lightning and the Franca model.
+To measure the effect of removing positional bias.